Meat

 1

-Wash hands thoroughly with soap and water before and after handling raw chicken.
+Wash hands thoroughly with soap and water for at least 20 seconds before and after handling raw chicken.

 2

-Use separate cutting boards, plates, and utensils for raw chicken to prevent cross-contamination.
+Use separate cutting boards, plates, and utensils for raw chicken to prevent cross-contamination with ready-to-eat foods.

 3

-Cook all raw chicken to an internal temperature of 165°F (74°C) as measured with a food thermometer.
+Cook all raw chicken to a safe minimum internal temperature of 165°F (74°C) as measured with a food thermometer.

 4